GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/recipes/generated_doc/maroonxdr.maroonx.recipes.sq.recipes_DARK.testVARDark.rst

 ===========

 | **Recipe Library**: maroonxdr.maroonx.recipes.sq.recipes_DARK
-| **Astrodata Tags**: {'DARK', 'CAL', 'MAROONX'}
+| **Astrodata Tags**: {'MAROONX', 'CAL', 'DARK'}

 Produce a dark frame with an additional variance plane.

-Can be used to add a variance plane to a singular dark frame.
-The default recipe adds variance planes to all the dark frames while stacking, and also outputs a dark frame with a variance plane added to it.
+Test-support recipe.
+Each input dark is processed individually (overscan subtracted, trimmed, orientation corrected) without stacking, and stored with a variance plane computed from read noise and Poisson noise.
+Intended for checking the variance computation on a single dark frame.

 ::

     Parameters
     ----------
-    p : PrimitivesCORE object
+    p : Primitives object
         A primitive set matching the recipe_tags.

 ::